 Can Teeth Implants Be Done in One Day?

-The term “Teeth-in-a-Day” derives from the fact that you can get a new set of teeth implanted in a single day without having to return to the dentists’ chair for further surgery at any other point.
+The term “Teeth-in-a-Day” derives from the fact that you can get a new set of teeth implanted in a single day without having to return to the dentist’s chair for further surgery at any other point.
 With that said, most patients can’t walk into our office on a Monday morning with no prior preparation and go home with a full set of new teeth by the evening.
-That’s not how All-on-4 works.
+That’s not how All-On-4® implants work.

 Depending on the condition of your existing teeth, you may require extractions.
 Dentists like to perform these six weeks in advance of All-on-Four implants to give your gum time to heal.
 However, we might agree to remove teeth on the same day, depending on your jawbone condition.

 Thus, “Teeth-in-a-Day” refers to how long the patient has to sit in the chair.
 Once the preparatory work is done, you can get your new set of teeth fitted in a single session—no further follow-up sessions for additional surgery or implants.

 After All-On-4® surgery, we will organize follow-ups to check that your new implants are fusing correctly with your jawbone.
 You’ll need to eat a soft food diet for the first six to eight weeks.
 But other than that, you’re free to enjoy your new smile.